Pork kebabs, kebobs, souvlaki – so many names for these delicious skewers made with pork, smoked ham and lots of vegetables.

 These pork kebabs with ham and vegetables are a must-have for your BBQ parties this summer!

 Either you are celebrating a garden birthday, like we do with both our kids in August or you just want to get together with friends or you are celebrating the 4th of July or whatever summer holiday you have somewhere around the world, some nice skewers or kebabs should always be a part of the feast.

 PORK KEBABS RECIPE

 We always have some skewers or chicken or pork kebabs with vegetables alongside the typical German steaks and sausages, either bought or homemade, the kids love them and for me is a good way of getting my family into eating more veggies at a grill party than they would normally do.

 And I do so much like the taste of those slightly charred veggies, the juices running from the grilled and slightly burst tomatoes, the slight rawness of those onion wedges… Mmm!
 Who needs the sausages, right? 🙂 🙂

 But because this is a typical Romanian barbecue recipe, I could not possibly leave out the meat.
 Pork and smoked ham in this case, they are an important part of these so-called Outlaw Skewers or Frigarui haiducesti, which apparently are a common way of enjoying grilled meats in the South region of Romania – Oltenia.

-Well, it is pretty straightforward, sticking the meat and vegetables on skewers and grilling them.
+Well, it is pretty straightforward, stick the meat and vegetables on skewers and grill them.
 However, there are a few things you should consider, if you want perfect results.
 There are a few steps to consider when making skewers or kebabs.